mhs-closed-loop-tree/restaurant_db/README.md

 manually for expediency.

 I've chosen to maintain the same datamodel throughout (as the source data).
 Though some of the column names are not ideal its simpler in the short term to maintain the names.
-Longer term approach might would be different.
+Longer term approach would be different.